-Pentatonic Major Scales
+Pentatonic Major Scale

-A widely-used guitar scale that produces a clear, melodic sound – ideal for soloing over major chord sequences.
+The major pentatonic scale produces a clear, melodic sound – ideal for soloing over major chord sequences.
 Often used in country and rock music.

 Extremely widely used, and not just in blues music.
-The blues scale is the same scale as a pentatonic minor, but with an additional note – the flattened fifth, or ‘blues’ note.
-More information on this scale can be found here: Blues Scale Guitar.
+The blues scale is basically the same scale as a pentatonic minor, but with an additional note – the flattened fifth … otherwise known as the ‘blues note‘.

-Major / Ionian Scales For Guitar
+Major / Ionian Guitar Scales

 Natural Minor / Aeolian Guitar Scales

 Natural minor scales and Aeolian scales are the same guitar scales but with different names.
 Use them to solo over minor chord sequences.

 Dorian Modal Scale